Ilarai97/soc-/01-Live-SOC-Monitoring/triage-log.md

 -The SOC335 alert revealed a true positive exploitation attempt of CVE-2024–49138.
 -An attacker leveraged PowerShell to download and execute a malicious payload (svohost.exe) from an S3 bucket, bypassing detection by mimicking a legitimate Windows process.
 The file was executed under SYSTEM privileges, confirming escalation.
 -Further, attacker IP 185.107.56[.]141 successfully brute-forced the victim system over RDP, followed by C2 server communication.
+OR
+-On Jan 22 2025 on 2:37AM our system was send an SIEM alert containing CVE 2024-49138 Exploitation Detection .
+-The endpoint 172.16.17.207 was observed showing suspicious sign of exploitation and tampering .
+We examined the endpoint and found a malicious suspected executable "svohost.exe".
+-The suspected executable was trying to act like a real executable named "svchost.exe" .
+-The suspected executable was contained in "C:\Windows\Temp\".
+-There was a suspicious malicious IP address "185.107.56.141" which has an address of C2/Netherland .
+It was suspected to be an brute force attack.
+-The endpoint then ran command to utilize conhost.exe by including "\??\"  which bypass a normal file path resolution .
+-They also forced the use of older conhost.exe by enforcing -ForceV1 in the command .
+-We contained the has file for redemption .

 **Classification:** True positive - Malicious